 Independent compensation consultant refers to a person outside the organization who advises the organization regarding the top management official's compensation package, holds himself or herself out to the public as a compensation consultant, performs valuations of nonprofit executive compensation on a regular basis, and is qualified to make valuations of the type of services provided.
 The consultant is independent if he or she does not have a family relationship or business relationship with the top management official, and if a majority of his or her appraisals are performed for persons other than the organization, even if the consultant's firm also provides tax, audit, and other professional services to the organization.

-Form 990 of other organizations refers to compensation information reported on Form 990, 990-EZ, Short Form Return of Organization Exempt From Income Tax; or 990-PF, Return of Private Foundation, of similarly situated organizations.
+Form 990 of other organizations refers to compensation information reported on a Form 990 series return of similarly situated organizations, and includes Forms 990, 990-EZ, Short Form Return of Organization Exempt From Income Tax, and 990-PF, Return of Private Foundation.

 Written employment contract refers to one or more recent or current written employment agreements to which the top management official and another organization are or were parties, written employment agreements involving similarly situated top management officials with similarly situated organizations, or written employment offers to the top management official from other organizations dealing at arm's length.

 Compensation survey or study refers to a study of top management official compensation or functionally comparable positions in similarly situated organizations.

 Approval by board or compensation committee refers to the ultimate decision by the governing body or compensation committee on behalf of the organization regarding whether to enter into an employment agreement with the top management official, and the terms of such agreement.